mateusz-szczyrzyca/vagrant-kubernetes-cluster/README.md

 `{"repositories":[]}`

+Alternatively, you can use [docker-registry helm chart to deploy](https://hub.helm.sh/charts/stable/docker-registry)

 ## 4. Clone this repository

 In my case, my vagrant directory is `~/vagrant/vagrant-kubernetes-cluster` and I will be using this directory in this tutorial.
 In my case kubernetes-cluster is a directory which contains file from this repository.
 Yoi can clone this by: